mgrojo/alr2appimage/README.md

 | | `Terminal` | This field of the desktop entry will be set to `true`
 | | `Type` | This field of the desktop entry will be set to `Application`

+# Status
+The tool is already working, but with the following issues, which will be fixed in the future:
+- No resources included, so you have to provide your own icon using `--icon icon-file` or copy `alr_appimage.png` to the working directory (since it is the default).
+- The executable is supposed to reside in `bin/` and be called as the crate name.
+- The tags are not yet read to form the categories or keywords ("Utility" is used as harcoded value)
-If these defaults are not good for your project, you can also define a template for your desktop file, and only the fields that you want will be included from the `alire.toml` or initialized by this utility.
+- Not implemented yet: If the defaults are not good for your project, you can also define a template for your desktop file, and only the fields that you want will be included from the `alire.toml` or initialized by this utility.